About Ketosis

 Click here for more information of the Why so much Water?

-What are the Common Side Effects?
+What are the Ketosis Common Side Effects?

 Some common side effects may be experienced whilst following a low carb / ketogenic weight loss plan, but they are generally manageable.
 Dry mouth and bad breath, frequent urination, fatigue and dizziness, hypoglycemia, shakiness or weakness, sugar cravings, muscle cramps, diarrhea and constipation.